-Our executive officers, directors, five percent shareholders, and their affiliates beneficially own approximately % of our ordinary shares (including ordinary shares represented by ADSs) and, upon closing of the Underwritten Offering, that same group will beneficially own approximately % of our outstanding ordinary shares (including ordinary shares represented by ADSs).
-Therefore, even after the Underwritten Offering, these shareholders will have the ability to influence us through their ownership positions.
+Our executive officers, directors, five percent shareholders, and their affiliates beneficially own approximately % of our ordinary shares (including ordinary shares represented by ADSs) and, upon closing of the Global Offering, assuming full subscription in the Rights Offering (excluding ordinary shares and ADSs underlying rights offered to holders that have irrevocably agreed not to transfer and/or exercise their rights), that same group will beneficially own approximately % of our outstanding ordinary shares (including ordinary shares represented by ADSs).
+Therefore, even after the Global Offering, these shareholders will have the ability to influence us through their ownership positions.
 For example, these shareholders, acting together, may be able to exert significant influence over matters such as elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares that you may believe are in your best interest as one of our shareholders.